bmanick/JS-Programs/README.md

 # JS-Programs
-This repo contains js programs in DS and algorithms
+This repo contains solutions for Hackerrank problems in javascript.